goldenmaza/aveline/frontend/REVISION_HISTORY.md

+*#####* - [Frontend] ImportConstantUtility for API - Apr 11, 2025

+In this commit we have updated the central location for importing environmental variables, by adding the fetching of said variables for all API calls.

+v.2.35.0

 *#####* - [Frontend] ImportConstantUtility for Images - Apr 11, 2025

 In this commit we have created a central location for importing of environmental variables, and in this